unrealwork/axibase-collector/collections.md

 ## Overview

-Item List is a named collection of entities.
+Item List is a set of strings which can be iterated in different jobs.

+## Attributes

+Each Item List has a number of required attributes.
+They are:
+* Name
+* Type
+* formation rules, dependent on Type, e.g.

 ## Types